Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Introduction

-Quantum entanglement is used as an application in quantum networking through a process called entanglement swapping. \textit{Entanglement swapping} is used to establish entanglement between qubits that have never directly interacted with each other \cite{zuk93}.
-This enables the creation of long-distance entangled connections by `chaining' together shorter entangled links.
-This overcomes the limitations imposed by quantum decoherence and loss of signal by integrating entanglement swapping to quantum repeaters allowing for long-distance quantum communication networks \cite{san11}.
-A metric \textit{fidelity} is used to account for the degradation of the state.
+A metric \textit{fidelity} is used to quantify the similarity between two states.
 It takes a value between 0 and 1, where 1 indicates that the states are identical, and 0 implies that they are completely different.
 Depending on the application a minimum fidelity is required, which should be always above 0.5 for practical purposes.

-\textit{Quantum routing} is a major problem in the establishment of successful quantum networks.
-In particular, routing is essential in tackling the issue of `link failure' and resource management in quantum networks.
+One of the fundamental problems of quantum networks is \textit{entanglement routing} \cite{gyon22}.
 Similar to classical networks, a quantum network needs a routing protocol to find the most efficient path between source and destination nodes.
-However, due to the fragility of quantum states and the impossibility to amplify/clone them, quantum routing has unique challenges associated and it is an active area of research.
+However, due to the fragility of quantum states and the impossibility to amplify/clone them, quantum routing has unique challenges associated and continues to be an active area of research.

-The ultimate goal of quantum networking is to deploy a \textit{quantum internet} merged with classical networks to enable secure communications, distributed quantum computing, and other quantum applications \cite{simon17, weh18}.